 [UPDATE: For the subsequent government response to this consultation, please view the following posts:

-- This post for the response document relating to the standard method.]
+- This post for the response document relating to First Homes.]

 The government has published the following consultation, which runs for 8 weeks from 06/08/2020 until 01/10/2020: